4neesh/DevBlog/src/posts/004PackagingMaven.md

 &#8226; What happens if the application throws an exception?<br>
 &#8226; How can we verify that the application is working as expected?<br>
 &#8226; How can we debug our application if any unexpected results occur?<br>
-The concerns outlined above can be resolved with logging which will provide us with a window into the runtime activity of our application.<br>
+The concerns outlined above can be resolved with logging which will provide us with a view into the runtime activity of our application.<br>
-Logging will provide a persisted and structured document from the application that can be referenced for debugging or runtime information.
+Logging will create a persisted document from the application that can be referenced for debugging or runtime information.
 The log file can be generated at custom intervals such as each day, each hour, or each execution.<br>
 </p>
 <strong>Log4J</strong>
 <p>
 Log4J is a popular package that we can implement into our application to provide a detailed logging context.<br>
 We will register Log4J to our application and append records to it throughout the life of the application.
 Each record will include information or debugging context from the application.<br>
-We can format the log files to be conveniently stored alongside the JAR file in a seperate directory, named with the time and date for ease of access.
+We can format the log files to be conveniently stored alongside the JAR file in a separate directory, named with the time and date for ease of access.
 Log4J will be included in our application with the following Maven dependency in our pom.xml file:<br>
 </p>